 During system maintenance or troubleshooting, you might need to temporarily suspend BitLocker.
 The key protectors are disabled when you suspend BitLocker, which allows you to bypass BitLocker without unencrypting the drive.
 You can resume BitLocker after you complete the maintenance or troubleshooting without having to encrypt the drive again.

-Protect - Suspend BitLocker
+Enforce - Suspend BitLocker

 Use this package to suspend BitLocker on an endpoint.
 This package has one parameter, rebootcount.
 Use this parameter to specify the number of reboots before BitLocker automatically resumes.
-If you set this parameter to 0, BitLocker never automatically resumes and must be manually resumed by running the Protect - Resume BitLocker package.
+If you set this parameter to 0, BitLocker never automatically resumes and must be manually resumed by running the Enforce - Resume BitLocker package.

-Protect - Resume BitLocker
+Enforce - Resume BitLocker

 Use this package to resume BitLocker on an endpoint where it was previously suspended.

 When you suspend BitLocker on an enforced endpoint, the BitLocker policy enforcement Status is Unenforced with BitLocker has been suspended as the Reason.

 For more information about using actions to deploy packages to endpoints, see Tanium Console User Guide: Deploying actions.

 Two steps are required to remove BitLocker encryption from an endpoint:

 - Remove the BitLocker policy enforcement on the endpoint.
 For more information, see Remove a policy enforcement.